-Furthermore, the General WV/NPDES Water Pollution Control Permit requires visual inspections that are separate and distinct from the site inspections mentioned above.360 Under this requirement, the permittee must identify qualified company personnel to inspect designated equipment and plant or other appropriate areas.361 To the extent that the 2002 SWPPP was over a decade old, it is unlikely that the personnel identified to conduct such inspections were up-to-date at the time of the incident.
-The visual inspection requirement also states, "Material handling areas must be inspected for evidence of, or the potential for, pollutants entering the drainage system.
+requirement also states, "Material handling areas must be inspected for evidence of, or the potential for, pollutants entering the drainage system.
 A tracking or follow-up procedure should be used to ensure that adequate response and corrective actions have been taken in response to the inspection.
-Records of inspections shall be maintained."362 ASTs and tank farms are clearly "material handling areas."
+Records of inspections shall be maintained."340 ASTs and tank farms are clearly "material handling areas."
 CSB found no evidence of repairs (demonstrated at least in part by the poor condition of the site) and no documentation of a regular inspection program at Freedom.

-Freedom's failure to develop, maintain and implement a SWPPP and GPP as required by its General WV/NPDES Water Pollution Control Permit for stormwater discharges resulted in Freedom's failure to analyze the spill potential of all substances stored at its facility, maintain the containment area that was supposed to prevent a chemical spill from reaching the Elk River, inspect and maintain its storage tanks, and train all personnel to ensure that they were aware of, and in compliance with, environmental laws, including the requirements of SWPPPs and GPPs.
-363
+Freedom's failure to develop, maintain and implement an SWPPP and GPP as required by its General WV/NPDES Water Pollution Control Permit for stormwater discharges resulted in Freedom's failure to analyze the spill potential of all substances, including MCHM, stored at its facility, maintain the containment area that was supposed to prevent a chemical spill from reaching the Elk River, inspect and maintain the storage tank holding MCHM, and train all personnel to ensure that they were aware of, and in compliance with, environmental laws, including the requirements of SWPPPs and GPPs.341

-As set forth above, the implementation of a SWPPP and GPP could have helped prevent the leak and spill of the mixture containing Crude MCHM and PPH, stripped into the Elk River that occurred on the day of the incident.
-In analyzing possible regulatory gaps, CSB determined that WVDEP could have put Freedom on notice of its noncompliance with the pollution protection requirements of its permit had
+As set forth above, the implementation of an SWPPP and GPP could have helped prevent the leak and spill of MCHM into the Elk River that occurred on the day of the incident.
+In analyzing possible regulatory gaps, CSB determined that WVDEP could have put Freedom on notice of its noncompliance with the pollution protection requirements of its permit had WVDEP inspected the facility.
+Although there was no requirement for WVDEP to do so at the time of the incident, WVDEP will conduct increased inspections for pollution prevention practices at facilities like Freedom in accordance with the new AST Act.